This project is an upgrade from the 16 bit SRAM module.

 On the top of the picture, there are the enable pins for this memory layer.
 The yellow one is the read, the black one is the write.

-The design of each cell is a bit more complex, so the control is less difficult.
+The design of each cell is a bit more complex.
+Consequently, the control is less difficult.

 Everything does, what you would expect from it: